kanwalzs/Guide-Generator/new-template-form-inputs/sensitive-data.md

 # High-level idea

 This template should teach users how to work with Sensitive data classification in Snowflake.
-Make a fake story of the background to make it feel real.
+Make a fake story of the background to make it feel real. ensure that the passwords, if created, are obviously fake and do not trigger any security issues.

 # Feature details & references